-Fault codes are programmed in many electronic refrigerator dispenser controls.
-These error, fault and function codes help GE Appliance service technicians quickly diagnose issues with the refrigerator.
+Fault codes are programmed into many refrigerators that feature electronic dispenser controls.
+These error, fault and function codes help GE Appliances service technicians quickly diagnose issues with the refrigerator.
 A flashing green error, fault or function code will be displayed on the control panel when a failure has been detected.
-This will be accompanied by a beep.
+This typically will be accompanied by a beeping sound.

-Here is a list of the most common error, fault and function codes and their definitions.
-Not all codes are listed below since they cannot be resolved without a technician.
+Here is a list of the most common refrigerator error, fault and function codes and their definitions.
+These codes are more likely to be resolved without the need for repair service.
+Every possible error code that could occur is not listed, since they cannot be resolved without the expertise of a service technician.

 |FF||Check frozen food for thawing because the temperature is rising too high.|